Menopause treatment

 What medicines treat menopause symptoms?

-- Low-dose hormonal birth control may help if you are in the years leading up to your final period.
+- Low-dose hormonal birth control may help if you are in the years leading up to your final period, called perimenopause.
 These may help stop or reduce hot flashes, vaginal dryness, and mood swings.
 They can also help with heavy or irregular periods.
 You should not use hormonal birth control if you smoke.
 Hormonal birth control, especially combination birth control pills and possibly other forms of combination hormonal birth control like the vaginal ring or skin patch, can raise your risk for blood clots and high blood pressure, and the risk is higher for women who smoke.

 - Over-the-counter (OTC) products can treat vaginal discomfort, dryness, or pain.
 A water-based vaginal lubricant can help make sex more comfortable.
 A vaginal moisturizer can help keep needed moisture in vaginal tissues and make sex more comfortable.